This post may contain affiliate links. See our affiliate disclosure for more.

 • Website building software (Like WordPress)

-• Payment transaction software (PayPal or Stripe)
+• Payment transaction software (PayPal or Stripe, though Upwork securely handles all payments)

 • Sales, marketing, and PR software (Marketo)